Industry Insights

 The 5 Keys to LIS Software Development Quality Control

-The LigoLab Development team follows five quality control protocols that help ensure successful LIS software releases.
+The LigoLab development team follows five quality control protocols, which help ensure the release of successful laboratory information system software.
 They are as follows:

 Development Code Audits: The team conducts separate code reviews involving a senior developer and an architect.
 Both must agree and approve the development plan before integration starts.